Martin Crowe: Playing style

-Upon his death, Crowe was eulogised in The Guardian as "not just one of New Zealand’s greatest ever cricketers, but one of the most elegant batsmen the world has yet seen".
+Batting

 A 2012 article by Mark Nicholas described him as "upright, orthodox and immensely strong" at the wicket, and praised the "speed and grace of the footwork" and "perfect head position".
 Nicholas thought the elegance of Crowe's batting was at odds with his physical size – he was "a big man in a small man's game".
 Writing in his retirement, Crowe emphasised the importance of instinct in batting, and the need to avoid premeditating a shot.

+Captaincy and all-round skills

 During his early career, Crowe was also often used as a "bits and pieces bowler", with his "lively in-swingers" faring especially well in English conditions.
 He was regarded as an "outstanding" fieldsman, and against Zimbabwe in the 1987 World Cup dismissed David Houghton with an outstretched diving catch that was said to have won New Zealand the game.
 As a captain, Crowe was known for his use of innovative techniques, most notably opening the bowling with a spinner, Dipak Patel, at the 1992 World Cup.
 He often had highly developed bowling and fielding plans, regularly rotating his bowlers and changing his fields to put pressure on opposing batsmen.
 Former Pakistan captain Rameez Raja described Crowe as "an imaginative leader who maximised his team's potential and resources by thoughtful captaincy and out-of-the-box tactics".
+Crowe was inducted into the ICC Hall of Fame in 2015 and the NZC Hall of Fame in 2024 as one of the First XI.

+Legacy

+Upon his death, Crowe was eulogised in The Guardian as "not just one of New Zealand’s greatest ever cricketers, but one of the most elegant batsmen the world has yet seen".
+In their tributes following his death, former Pakistan international Wasim Akram called him the best batsman he ever bowled to, former Australia fast bowler Craig McDermott compared him to Greg Chappell, calling him "a beautiful, elegant batsman and a terrific stroke player", while former India international Sanjay Manjrekar called him his favourite batsman and wrote that "Sachin & me actually copied him."